Updated April 25, 2022

 Regular and Exclusive Use – You are required to use a part of your residence as a particular business-only space, meaning that’s the only thing that happens in there.
 For example, if you have a spare bedroom or study that you conduct your business out of and don’t use it for anything else then theoretically you can take a deduction for that room alone.

-The rules above apply mostly to business owners; however, if you are an employee and work from home, you might qualify for a home business deduction too.
+The rules above apply mostly to business owners; however, if you are an employee and work from home, you may be able to receive tax-free reimbursement from your employer.
 However, you need to meet the qualifications listed above as well as some additional ones:

 - The business usage has to be for your employer’s convenience